MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 We use the same authorization token process described in the previous section for email verification, and like that process, the final step is to re-start the OIDC login flow with a callback to the client application.

+A common alternative is to send a cut-and-paste code in the email, allowing the user to enter that code to proceed, but that actually requires more work both from the development standpoint and the user-effort standpoint.

 ## Persistent Logins

 Most modern-day websites support persistent login, and you should probably consider supporting it for your site.
-Since we wrote about this in an [earlier article]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}), I won't rehash those details, but it should definitely be on your to-do list.
+Since we wrote about this extensively in an [earlier article]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}), I won't rehash those details, but it should definitely be on your to-do list.

 ## Bookmarks to the Login Page

-There have been several StackOverflow and Github issue questions around dealing with this problem.
+There are frequent StackOverflow and Github questions around dealing with this problem.
 By now, you're familiar with the requirement that OIDC login flows start from the client application.
 So what happens if the user browses directly to your identity service's login page?

 If your identity service only supports a single client site, the answer is simple: redirect to the client's base URI.
 On the other hand, if your identity service manages identity for multiple client sites (and this is really the primary use-case for a stand-alone service: single sign-on, or SSO), there isn't really a _great_ answer for this.